matter-labs/zksync-docs/content/00.build/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

 ::

----

 ## Set up your wallet

-:display-partial{path = "/quick-start/_partials/_setup-wallet"}
+:display-partial{path = "build/quick-start/_partials/_setup-wallet"}

 ---

 ## Adapt `CrowdfundingCampaign.sol` contract for upgradability

-To adapt our `CrowdfundingCampaign.sol` contract for upgradability, we're transitioning to a proxy pattern.
+To adapt our `CrowdfundingCampaign.sol` contract for upgradability, we are transitioning to a proxy pattern.
 This approach separates the contract's logic (which can be upgraded) from its persistent state (stored in the proxy).

-### Refactoring for Proxy Compatibility

-In the `contracts/` directory you'll observe the refactored the [`CrowdfundingCampaign` contract](https://github.com/dutterbutter/zksync-quickstart-guide/blob/db/contract-upgrade/contracts/CrowdfundingCampaign.sol) which initializes state variables through an `initialize` function instead of the constructor, in line with the Transparent Proxy pattern.
+In the `contracts/` directory you'll observe the refactored the [`CrowdfundingCampaign` contract](https://github.com/dutterbutter/zksync-quickstart-guide/blob/db/contract-upgrade/contracts/CrowdfundingCampaign.sol) which initializes state variables through an `initialize` function instead of the constructor, in line with the proxy pattern.

 **Updated Contract Structure:**